Brand Audit: Free Checklist and Easy 7 Step-by-Step Guide

 Having a website or an online questionnaire gives you the ability to create a unified polling campaign.
 You can build a complex, detailed survey and place it on a dedicated landing page on your website.

 Once that’s complete, you can send the survey link to your audience via email and social media.
 That allows you to reach an even broader audience while gleaning additional insights via website analytics.

-Understanding your visitors is a crucial step in creating a content marketing campaign that fits your brand and appeals to your audience.
+If you are one of the many online businesses today, understanding your visitors is a crucial step in creating a content plan that fits your brand and appeals to your audience.

 How many times are visitors viewing your pages?
 Which pages are noticeably more popular than others?
 Are there any that users don’t seem to enjoy seeing?

 Page view data gives you deeper insights into the behaviour of your visitors.
 It shows where people tend to spend more time, whether they’re new or returning users, and how many pages they look at before leaving your website.